xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

 .. note::

    Typically disabing a function should have no effect on QA.
-For example, disabling S/PDIF on a fully-tested configuration with it enabled should not effect its quality.
+For example, disabling S/PDIF on a fully-tested configuration with it enabled should not affect its quality.

 `XMOS` aims to provide fully tested configurations for popular device configurations and common customer requirements.